 Location of Ephesus Today

-The entrance fee to Ephesus is one hundred Turkish Lira on the day this article was written.
+The entrance fee to Ephesus is four hundred Turkish Lira on the day this article was written.
 Also, there is a parking fee depending on the size of your transport.
-The smallest parking fee is 20 Turkish Lira, and it goes up to one hundred Turkish Lira for the big buses.
+The smallest parking fee is 50 Turkish Lira, and it goes up to 300 Turkish Lira for the big buses.
 Ephesus is open all year round.

 Read more about the location of Ephesus and the distance of Ephesus from certain cities.